cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 inside cloud infrastructure which can be called over HTTP.
 The Nuclio serverless platform helps us to implement and manage such functions.

-CVAT supports nuclio out of the box if it is built properly.
+CVAT supports Nuclio out of the box if it is built properly.
 See [the installation guide][cvat-auto-annotation-guide] for instructions.
 Thus if you deploy a serverless function, the CVAT server can see it and call it with appropriate arguments.
 Of course there are some tricks how to create